 \begin{enumerate} \item The practical utility of normalized Betti numbers is unclear, especially since they tend to be exponentially small~\cite{gunn2019review,mcardle:tda,schmidhuber2023complexity,berry2024analyzing}.
-Moreover, while non-normalized persistent Betti numbers are more practically relevant, their computation is beyond the reach of quantum computers in general, as they are $\mathsf{QMA}_1$-hard~\cite{crichigno2022clique, king:qma} to approximate within a multiplicative error and $\#\mathsf{P}$-hard to compute exactly~\cite{schmidhuber2023complexity}. \item Even in the instances where quantum computers can efficiently estimate (normalized) persistent Betti numbers, there is no complexity-theoretic proof of exponential quantum advantage.
-The closest known result is the $\mathsf{DQC}_1$-hardness for general simplicial complexes (i.e., not specifically those arising in topological data analysis)~\cite{gyurik2022towards, cade2024complexity}, and it is unclear whether this extends to simplicial complexes arising in topological data analysis.
-Moreover, novel classical algorithms for normalized Betti number estimation suggest that the regime where quantum algorithms offer an exponential speedup is even narrower than previously believed (assuming they exist at all)~\cite{apers2023simple, berry2024analyzing}\footnote{Note, however, that polynomial quantum speedups for this generally exponential task remain possible~\cite{mcardle:tda}.}. \end{enumerate}
+Moreover, while non-normalized persistent Betti numbers are more practically relevant, their computation is beyond the reach of quantum computers in general, as they are $\mathsf{QMA}_1$-hard~\cite{crichigno2022clique, king:qma} to approximate within a multiplicative error and $\#\mathsf{P}$-hard to compute exactly~\cite{schmidhuber2023complexity}. \item Even in the instances where quantum computers can efficiently estimate normalized (persistent) Betti numbers, there is no complexity-theoretic proof of {exponential} quantum advantage.
+The closest known result is the $\mathsf{DQC}_1$-hardness for general simplicial complexes (i.e., not naturally those arising in topological data analysis)~\cite{gyurik2022towards, cade2024complexity}, and it is unclear whether this extends to simplicial complexes arising in topological data analysis.
+Moreover, novel classical algorithms for normalized Betti number estimation suggest that the regime where quantum algorithms offer an {exponential} speedup is even narrower than previously believed (assuming they exist at all)~\cite{apers2023simple, berry2024analyzing}.
+We note, however, that polynomial speedups remain possible for Betti number estimation (i.e., unnormalized)~\cite{mcardle:tda}. \end{enumerate}